Introduction

 that sales would be too low for it to be worthwhile doing - if the big

-publishers struggle to make a profit on ebooks for best sellers where
+publishers struggle to make a profit on ebooks for best seller novels where

 obvious it is currently not worthwhile for any tiny guide book